MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 This decorator provides support for letting you customize its behavior to easily enable apps with different requirements.
 Below are some examples of ways you can use it (you can pick one or even use a combination):

 1. **Silent sync on app start** *(the simplest, default behavior)*.
 Your app will automatically download available updates, and apply them the next time the app restarts (like the OS or end user killed it, or the device was restarted).
-This way, the entire update experience is "silent" to the end user, since they don't see any update prompt and/or "synthetic" app restarts.
+This way, the entire update experience is "silent" to the end user, since they don't see any update prompt or "synthetic" app restarts.

     ```javascript
     // Fully silent update that keeps the app in